-Lots of shows use meals to help advance a plot point or to bring out a characteristic of a character, and it really becomes amazing how many shows bring out some inspiration to us about what might make a good drink!
+Lots of shows use meals to help advance a plot point or to bring out a characteristic of a character.
+It really becomes amazing how many shows bring out some inspiration to us about what might make a good drink!

 Pin the Latte and Blueberry Pie!

-Larry always seems to find a way to drive his friends nuts with his crazy mannerisms, which leads to a bunch of awkwardly hilarious situations!
+Larry always seems to find a way to drive his friends nuts with his crazy mannerisms.
+Of course this leads to a bunch of awkwardly hilarious situations!

 Smirnoff No. 21 Vodka asked us to come up with a pair of cocktails to help celebrate the return of Curb Your Enthusiasm to HBO for its 9th season on October 1st, 2017!
 We sat down and binge watched a couple hours where we noticed that Larry David and Ted Danson have quite the spicy relationship!

 This spicy relationship provided us with the inspiration for our first cocktail, The Prettay, Prettay, Prettay Good Latte Martini.